lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

 ..  container:: justify

-    These lines give us information concerning
+    These lines give us information about
-    the progress of the energy minimization.
-First, at the start of the simulation (step 0), the energy in the system is
+    the progresses of the energy minimization.
+First, at the start of the simulation (Step 0), the energy in the system is
     huge: 78840982 (unitless).
 This was expected because the atoms have been created at random positions within the simulation box, and some of them are probably overlapping,